𝙲𝚑𝚛𝚒𝚜𝚝𝚒𝚗𝚊 𝙵. 𝙺𝚘𝚕𝚒𝚊𝚜

 All About Me:

 My name is Christina F. Kolias and I am a second-generation Greek-American scholar.
 I am a third-year English PhD student at Claremont Graduate University in Claremont, California.
-I received my BA in English and MA in English, both from CSU Fullerton.
-I am currently working towards an Early Modern Studies Concentration, while having just earned a Women’s and Gender Studies Certificate and a Preparing Future Faculty Certificate in College Teaching from Claremont Graduate University.
+I received my BA in English and MA in English, both from CSU Fullerton in Fullerton, CA. I am currently working towards an Early Modern Studies Concentration, while having just earned a Women’s and Gender Studies Certificate and a Preparing Future Faculty Certificate in College Teaching from Claremont Graduate University.
 My areas of focus are in Renaissance Literature and Drama c.1300-1800, and Women’s and Gender Studies.
-My specific research interests include psychoanalysis, feminist theory, critical race studies, and female chastity and sexuality.
+My specific research interests include William Shakespeare; John Milton; Edmund Spenser; Christopher Marlow; Women’s and Gender Studies; with particular interests in feminine psychology, critical race studies, female chastity, and the virgin/whore dichotomy.

-I have been a mentor for the IGNITE: Claremont Graduate University Student Mentorship program for two years now.
-I currently work as a Substitute Teacher for the Corona-Norco Unified School District.
-I was recently hired to work in The Graduate Embedded Tutor (G.E.T) program at Glendale Community College and I was recently appointed as the first-ever graduate student Social Media Liaison for the scholarly association, The Renaissance Conference of Southern California (RCSC).
+I have been a mentor for the IGNITE: Claremont Graduate University Student Mentorship program for two years.
+After completing a six-month Graduate Embedded Tutor (G.E.T) program at Glendale Community College, I was hired to work as an Apprentice English PAL in the Peer Assistants for Learning (PAL) Program at Chaffey College.
+Lastly, I was appointed as the first-ever graduate student Social Media Liaison for the scholarly association, The Renaissance Conference of Southern California (RCSC).